brandon6ix/Event-Radar-Project-1/README.md

 ## Installation

 No special instructions to run the program.
-Enter the zip code into the input box to see the events for that area along with a weather forecast.
+Enter the City name into the input box to see the events for that area along with a weather forecast.

 ## Usage

- When you enter the zip code, you will get info on concerts, sports events, and other events going on in the area.
+ When you enter the City name, you will get info on concerts, sports events, and other events going on in the area.
 In addition to a list of events, you will get a weather report and an advice reguarding proper clothing for the expected weather.

  ## Contributing